tonyfinn/Sparrow/README.md

 using HTML5's localStorage as it's primary data source.

 ###Limitations
-* Some browsers implement a size limit on localStorage.
+* Browsers implement a 5MB size limit on localStorage.
 It can only store as many pages as fit into that limit.
 Apparently in the future it will be possible for apps to request more space, but no current browser implements this.